 30,000 Gal General Purpose Tank Cars

-Q-How much does it cost to ship a passenger car by truck?
+Q- How much does it cost to ship a freight car by truck?

-How much does it cost to ship a passenger car by rail?
+Q- How much does it costs to ship a freight car by rail?

 A- If the car can be shipped by rail on its own wheels, it will need a mechanical inspection, air brake test and UMLER registration with reporting marks and AEI tags applied to the car.
 In addition if the car is over 50 years old it may need a FRA waiver for movement.
 The approx. prep costs will be in the $1,000-$8,000 range and each individual railroad has their own tariff for moving a car as an empty or to home shop for repairs.
 You can expect to pay around $4.00-$10.00 per mile.